SgCALE/SgCALE.github.io/content/resource/Data.md

 ## Scripts

 The following python (V-3.8) scripts are used to extract the *var* from ***wrfout*** and output to file named by each year.
-It will take about 14 minutes for single var in every year and the xarray will can maintain same compression  level with orgin wrfout files
+It will take about 14 minutes for single var in every year and the xarray will can maintain same compression  level with original wrfout files